List of Rebelde characters: Roberta Alejandra Maria Reverte Rey

 To get Diego out of her head and her heart, Roberta becomes a serial dater throughout the series: she has relationships with Joaquin, Teo, Simon, Roger, Iñaki and Javier, who is Diego's nemesis and León's girlfriend's son.
 Javier actually helps León keep Diego away from Roberta, although he claims he wants to date her only to break her heart since she publicly humiliated him by turning him down.
 However, during this time Roberta and Diego become real friends, with Roberta helping Diego sort out his issues and solve his problems.
-Diego is outspoken about his love for Roberta, telling her he loves her whenever he has a chance; Roberta, however, won't confess to feeling the same.
+Diego is outspoken about his love for Roberta, telling her he loves her whenever he has a chance; Roberta, however, will not confess to feeling the same.

 During the third season, Roberta and Alma's unstable relationship explodes when Martín Reverte is revealed as Roberta's father.
-Roberta finally admits she's hurt that her mother was always away, working when she was a child and didn't have time to be with her.
+Roberta finally admits she is hurt that her mother was always away, working when she was a child and did not have time to be with her.
 She also admits that she was hurt that Alma acted more as a sister than as a mother when she was growing up.
 However, with Martín's help, she starts realizing that her mother truly loves her, and did everything there was in her power to give her the best life she could.

 It's during this time that Roberta finally becomes friends with Mía, with Mía telling Roberta Alma and Franco are dating (and plan on marrying), and Roberta comforting Mía during her relationship problems with Miguel.
 It's Roberta who explains to Miguel why Mía was so hurt when Miguel said his girlfriend was Sabrina (after waking up from his coma).
 After a rocky patch in their relationship (Jose was jealous of Roberta having a growing family), best friends Roberta and Jose finally work out their problems and become family when Alma and Franco decide to adopt Jose.

 Roberta also helps Diego break free of León's toxic influence and orchestrates Diego's mother Mabel's return from abroad.
 León forced Mabel to abandon their house and their son, and Roberta secretly works to bring Mabel back to Diego's life.
-When Roberta tells him what she has done, he's stunned and demands her reasons for it.
+When Roberta tells him what she has done, he is stunned and demands her reasons for it.
 Roberta finally admits that she did it because she loves him, and they make up for good.
 During Franco and Alma's wedding reception, Roberta and Diego discuss their nervousness about sex, with Diego anxious because Roberta's supposedly more experienced than he is (he has some experience, but she has dated more than he has).
-Roberta shyly admits she's a virgin, and the couple happily decides to take their time before that step.
+Roberta shyly admits she is a virgin, and the couple happily decides to take their time before that step.